surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/creating-a-windows-powershell-navigation-provider.md

 By default, overrides of this method should not move objects over existing objects unless the [System.Management.Automation.Provider.CmdletProvider.Force*](/dotnet/api/System.Management.Automation.Provider.CmdletProvider.Force) property is set to `true`.
-For example, the FileSystem provider will not copy c:\temp\abc.txt over an existing c:\bar.txt file unless the [System.Management.Automation.Provider.CmdletProvider.Force*](/dotnet/api/System.Management.Automation.Provider.CmdletProvider.Force) property is set to `true`.
+For example, the FileSystem provider will not copy C:\temp\abc.txt over an existing C:\bar.txt file unless the [System.Management.Automation.Provider.CmdletProvider.Force*](/dotnet/api/System.Management.Automation.Provider.CmdletProvider.Force) property is set to `true`.
 If the path specified in the `destination` parameter exists and is a container, the